Peter Perkins: Personal life

 He married Agnes Wilson, whose father Peter Wilson patented land along Sandy Creek (a tributary of the Dan River) and became an important figure in Pittsylvania County (an early justice of the peace tho never a burgess); one ford of the Dan River continues to bear the Wilson family's name.
 Peter and Agnes had sons James and Nicholas Perkins, as well as daughters Bethania (who married Lemuel Smith), Elizabeth (who married John Pryor and after his death, William Henley Stone) and Alcey (who married Peter Hairston).

 Death and legacy

-Ultimately, Perkins moved to Tennessee, as did his son Nicholas, although his burial location is unknown.
+Ultimately, Perkins moved to Tennessee, as did his son Nicholas, Perkins is buried in Poplar Grove Cemetery near Henning/Ripley TN.
 Perkins freed four enslaved people in his will.
 His descendants (through his son Nicholas) continued to own Berry Hill through the 20th century.
 The land has now been acquired by the City of Danville, which plans to construct an industrial park on that and adjacent acreage.